andtos90/andtos90-website/src/data/resume.md

   For the Venice Civic Museums Foundation (MUVE) we built an audioguide mobile application with bluetooth beacons integration, MUVE comprehends 11 of the most important museums in Venice.
 As the Project Manager I've been involved in the whole development process, from the first functional analysis to the hardware deployment.
 The solution is composed by a mobile application written in React Native and a dedicated CMS (React and Node.js + Parse Server on top).

 - Mediamarket employee evaluation:
-  Mediamarket S.p.A was looking for a digital solution for their employees to evaluate other employee performance and we developed for them a complete custom solution based on their specific needs.
+  Mediamarket S.p.A was looking for a digital solution meant to be used by their employees to evaluate other employees performance, we developed for them a complete custom solution based on their specific needs.
 It's one of the first projected I worked on and now, after 2 years of production, has thousands of compiled evaluation forms.
 I developed the web application with React and the backend with Node.js + Parse Server.

 #### Talentlab aps (Padova, Italy)